3 Sentence Review: The Island

 3. Despite the exasperation and exhaustion of the first two sentences, I enjoyed this novel, will read more from this author, and am eager to see how Hulu handles the material for The Island, a book-based original series.

-Full Title : This Island
+Full Title : The Island

 Author: Adrian McKinty